Saumya4321/Brain-tumor-segmentation/README.md

 Notebook containing the best performing segmentation model

 + ```Inference_notebook_for_grading.ipynb```\
-The notebook loads the model weights and runs inference on the provided test data provided in the zip file.
+This notebook loads the model weights and runs inference on the provided test data provided in the zip file.
 Before running this notebook, download the weights from [link](https://drive.google.com/file/d/1YChnisdNceJbb9c4KcS6WbjdLOr4_B1K/view?usp=sharing) , the test data from ```test_data.zip``` and unzip them.

 + ```test_data.zip```\
 This zip file includes 6 images and masks in their respective directories.
 To be used for evaluation.